Language selection: DE |

 Objectives

-This one-day conference provides the opportunity to discuss the recent advances in the area of the newest technological developments as well as practical aspects and concerns of meeting the regulatory requirements.
-State-of-the-art presentations from authority speakers, as well as industrial and academic experts in the field of microbiological detection and identification and mycoplasmology with particular focus on the current methodologies their implementation and validation will provide an in-depth overview.
+This conference will provide an opportunity to discuss the latest advances in technology as well as practical aspects and concerns for meeting regulatory requirements.
+State-of-the-art presentations by competent speakers from the authorities as well as industrial and academic experts in the field of microbiological detection and identification will provide a comprehensive overview.

 Background

-The scientific progress in the field of cellular and molecular biotechnology led to a fast development of biopharmaceuticals, tissue engineered applications and advanced therapy medicinal products (ATMPs).
-Against this background, the safety of such new technologies, products and applications becomes more importance.
-One important topic in the focus of risk assessment and safety is the contamination with microorganisms and mycoplasmas and their detection, prevention and control.
+Scientific progress in the field of cell and molecular biotechnology has led to the rapid development of biopharmaceuticals, tissue engineered applications and advanced therapy medicinal products.
+Against this background, the safety of these new technologies, products and applications is becoming increasingly important.
+An important issue in the context of risk assessment and safety is contamination with microorganisms and mycoplasmas and their detection, prevention and control using rapid and appropriate methods.

 Target Audience